mirfan899/sppas/Packager/doc/01_introduction/12_getting_installing.md

 <http://sldr.org/sldr000800/preview>

-The source code with recent stable releases is now migrated on github.
+The source code with recent stable releases is now migrated on github:
 <https://github.com/brigittebigi/>

 From this website, anyone can download the development version, contribute, send comments and/or declare an issue.